 Even champion sports stars can suffer from chronic health ailments.
 “King” James, as many of his fans affectionately call him, deals with the most common cause of vertigo – benign paroxysmal positional vertigo.
 Basically, that means certain head positions cause the onset of the condition.
-For Mr. James, some vertigo bouts are strong enough to cause falls called “drop attacks.”
-He’s been accused of “taking a dive” to draw a foul call on numerous occasions, but LeBron contests that many of those sudden falls are due to his health condition.
+For Mr. James, some vertigo bouts are strong enough to cause falls or what they call “drop attacks.”
+He often “took dives” on numerous occasions, but LeBron contests that many of those sudden falls are due to his health condition.

 #3 Alan Shepard